mikemainguy/bldr/README.md

 This script will:
 - Guide you through all required settings
-- Validate input formats (GitHub tokens, emails, domains, etc.)
+- Validate input formats (emails, domains, etc.)
 - Provide helpful tips and examples
 - Generate a properly formatted `.env` file
 - Show a summary of your configuration before saving